foreverlcd/me-schedule-days/README.md

 # me-schedule-days

-A library to help you form the schedule with the days and times of a week.
+A library to help you form the schedule with the days and times of a week, it has a maximum of 24 hours.

 # Installing